 New Braunfels real estate is some of the most expensive in Texas, although New Braunfels house values don't compare to the most expensive real estate in the U.S.

-The per capita income in New Braunfels in 2010 was $26,181, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $104,724 for a family of four.
+The per capita income in New Braunfels in 2018 was $36,754, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $147,016 for a family of four.
 However, New Braunfels contains both very wealthy and poor people as well.

+New Braunfels is an extremely ethnically-diverse city.
 The people who call New Braunfels home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Braunfels residents report their race to be White, followed by Black or African-American.
 New Braunfels also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.70% of the city’s residents.
-Important ancestries of people in New Braunfels include English, Irish, French , and Italian.
+People of Hispanic or Latino origin account for 37.36% of the city’s residents.
+Important ancestries of people in New Braunfels include German, English, Irish, Italian, and Scottish.

 The most common language spoken in New Braunfels is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.